burhanmorningstar/6SeferileKelimeEzberlemeSistemi/README.md

 [![Product Screen Shot][signup-screenshot]](/website/images/signup.png)

-This website is a knowledge game that aims to help users learn English through interactive quizzes.
-The game has a user registration, login and password recovery system.
-Users can add words to the game, including English equivalents, sentences containing the words, pictures related to the words, and optional audio pronunciations.
-The game includes a quiz module where users must answer questions correctly six times in a row to demonstrate their mastery.
-The system then schedules retests for these mastered words at intervals ranging from 1 day to 1 year.
-Users can also customize the number of new words presented in each session.
-Furthermore, users can generate analysis reports showing their learning progress and success rates.
+This screen allows users to register for the knowledge game.
+The registration process is straightforward, requiring users to enter their personal information, create a username, and set a password.
+Once registered, users can start adding words and participating in quizzes to enhance their English vocabulary.

 [![Product Screen Shot][login-screenshot]](/website/images/login.png)

-This website is a knowledge game that aims to help users learn English through interactive quizzes.
-The game has a user registration, login and password recovery system.
-Users can add words to the game, including English equivalents, sentences containing the words, pictures related to the words, and optional audio pronunciations.
-The game includes a quiz module where users must answer questions correctly six times in a row to demonstrate their mastery.
-The system then schedules retests for these mastered words at intervals ranging from 1 day to 1 year.
-Users can also customize the number of new words presented in each session.
-Furthermore, users can generate analysis reports showing their learning progress and success rates.
+The login screen enables returning users to access their accounts.
+Users can enter their credentials to log in and continue their learning journey.
+If they forget their password, they can use the password recovery feature to regain access to their account.

 [![Product Screen Shot][product-screenshot]](/website/images/quizScreen.png)

-This website is a knowledge game that aims to help users learn English through interactive quizzes.
-The game has a user registration, login and password recovery system.
-Users can add words to the game, including English equivalents, sentences containing the words, pictures related to the words, and optional audio pronunciations.
-The game includes a quiz module where users must answer questions correctly six times in a row to demonstrate their mastery.
-The system then schedules retests for these mastered words at intervals ranging from 1 day to 1 year.
-Users can also customize the number of new words presented in each session.
-Furthermore, users can generate analysis reports showing their learning progress and success rates.
+The quiz module is the core of the knowledge game.
+Users are presented with quizzes where they must answer questions correctly six times in a row to demonstrate their mastery of each word.
+The system then schedules retests for these mastered words at intervals ranging from 1 day to 1 year to reinforce learning.

 [![Product Screen Shot][settings-screenshot]](/website/images/settings.png)

-This website is a knowledge game that aims to help users learn English through interactive quizzes.
-The game has a user registration, login and password recovery system.
-Users can add words to the game, including English equivalents, sentences containing the words, pictures related to the words, and optional audio pronunciations.
-The game includes a quiz module where users must answer questions correctly six times in a row to demonstrate their mastery.
-The system then schedules retests for these mastered words at intervals ranging from 1 day to 1 year.
-Users can also customize the number of new words presented in each session.
-Furthermore, users can generate analysis reports showing their learning progress and success rates.
+The settings screen allows users to customize their learning experience.
+Users can adjust the number of new words presented in each session, modify their personal information, and manage other preferences related to their account and the game.

 [![Product Screen Shot][print-screenshot]](/website/images/print.png)

-This website is a knowledge game that aims to help users learn English through interactive quizzes.
-The game has a user registration, login and password recovery system.
-Users can add words to the game, including English equivalents, sentences containing the words, pictures related to the words, and optional audio pronunciations.
-The game includes a quiz module where users must answer questions correctly six times in a row to demonstrate their mastery.
-The system then schedules retests for these mastered words at intervals ranging from 1 day to 1 year.
-Users can also customize the number of new words presented in each session.
-Furthermore, users can generate analysis reports showing their learning progress and success rates.
+The analysis report feature provides users with detailed insights into their learning progress.
+Users can generate reports showing their success rates and progress across different topics.
+These reports can be printed for personal records or further analysis.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>